daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

 head : {n : Nat} → {A : Set } → Vector A (suc n) → A
 head (x ∷ v) = x
 ```

-And already the types guarantee that we cannot try to get the `head` of an empty list.
+The function type of this function guarantees that we cannot try to get the `head` of an empty
+list, because an empty list does not match the argument type of the function.

 But dependent types can also be very useful when modelling concepts
 closely related to natural language, especially concepts of semantics.
 This document explains how dependent
-types, both in Grammatical Framework (GF) and Agda can be used to express spatial relationship
+types can be used to express spatial relationship
 between objects in a picture and how the same type-theoretic representation
 can be translated into both graphical pictures and natural language
 descriptions.